Sustainable Chaga Harvesting

 1. Our chaga comes from the forests, far from busy towns or roads.
 We enjoy searching in heart of the Lahemaa National Park.
 Our chaga is only harvested in areas where plant protection products and pesticides are prohibited by law.
 (See green areas below).

 2. In Estonia forests are generally mixed so it's important to hunt out the older birch trees.
 It takes time.
 Often chaga is found on trees in swampy areas.

 3. We want decent size chaga growth on a tree (not too small, best to leave them to grow and mark their position with GPS to return next year).

 4. If a good chaga is found there will be a little whoop of celebration.
 Finding chaga can take hours...or minutes.
 You never know.
 Some days... nothing at all, so it's time to forage other herbs, fruits and mushrooms at the same time - depending on the time of year.
 Our dog "Cookie" loves running round the forest so it's fun to hunt chaga with her anyway, whatever the result.

 5. Next step is to carefully cut off the chaga with a small axe (this might involved climbing the tree).
-It's important to leave behind 10+% to allow continued growth.
+It's important to leave some behind to allow continued growth.

 6. Once the chaga hunting and harvesting is finished for the day it's time to clean the chaga well.
 It's important to remove any detritus or insects.

 7. The next step is to chop up the chaga into chunks and maybe also put some in a bag and smash it into loose pieces and very small chunks.

 8. Chaga is then air dried in a clean environment or placed in a very low heat oven.